 In addition to the above AP courses, Sterling Academy also offers Honors courses.
 Honors courses are more challenging versions of our regular courses, with additional and more difficult assignments.
 We offer the following Honors courses:

-(Note: Honors courses, unlike AP courses, do not require the purchase of a textbook; all course material is online.)
+(Note: Honors courses, unlike AP courses, do not require the purchase of a textbook; all course material is online.
+Also, there is no tuition surcharge as with AP courses.)